UNLOCK FREE TRAINING

 Real Estate Trade Associations & Governing Bodies

-As an overview regulatory agency, the DPOR determines which professions and occupations including licensure or certification, including real estate professionals.
+As an overview regulatory agency, the DPOR determines which professions and occupations, including licensure or certification, including real estate professionals.
 These boards establish minimum competency standards that the DPOR enforces.

 Some of the most important of these enforcement actions are:

-• License Lookup - Verify license status and check the disciplinary history
+• License Lookup: Verify license status and check the disciplinary history

-• Consumer Guides - Educate yourself about working with regulated professions
+• Consumer Guides: Educate yourself about working with regulated professions

-• News Releases - News you need to know, including recent license revocations
+• News Releases: News you need to know, including recent license revocations

-• Virginia Fair Housing Office – Administration of federal and state fair housing laws that protect people from discrimination when trying to rent an apartment, buy a house, obtain a mortgage, or purchase homeowner's insurance.
+• Virginia Fair Housing Office: Administration of federal and state fair housing laws that protect people from discrimination when trying to rent an apartment, buy a house, obtain a mortgage, or purchase homeowner's insurance.

-If you're using this method, you must understand that you may only market the rights of a contract to potential buyers after you have secured an agreement with a homeowner.
+If you're using the assignment of contract method, you must understand that you may only market the rights of a contract to potential buyers after you have secured an agreement with a homeowner.
+Wholesalers can't market properties for sale, only the rights they receive to buy the subject property.

-There are essentially no costs involved because, as a wholesaler under this type of arrangement, you are not conducting an actual transaction to transfer ownership for a piece of real estate.
+There are essentially no costs involved because, as a wholesaler under this type of arrangement, you are not conducting an actual transaction to transfer ownership of a piece of real estate.
 You enter into a contractual agreement with the homeowner to market the rights to the contract to an eventual end buyer.
 When the contract is assigned, you collect an assignment fee.
-You do not collect a commission as you would if you were a licensed real estate professional.
+You don't collect a commission as you would if you were a licensed real estate professional; this is enticing if you're new to real estate investing and you haven't completed your first deal yet.

 A smart wholesaler knows it's in their best interests to understand the laws governing real estate in Virginia as much as possible.
 An excellent place to grow your education is by picking up a copy of The Virginia Real Estate Manual.
+Virginia Realtors published this guide, which answers many of the practical and legal considerations a wholesaler may have when starting or growing their business.
+It is an authoritative and convenient one-stop source of annotated statutes and rules for the Virginia real estate industry.
+It also includes federal fair housing codes.
+Not surprisingly, it's a great source for answering the question, "Is wholesaling real estate legal in Virginia?"

 Read Also: How To Wholesale Real Estate In Virginia: Step-By-Step